Jon Sopel: Career

 In January 2014, Sopel had a rare interview with the Emir of Dubai, Sheikh Mohammed bin Rashid Al Maktoum.
 At the end of the following April, Sopel was appointed the BBC's North America editor, after his predecessor Mark Mardell became a presenter for BBC Radio 4.
 In 2019, BuzzFeed News revealed that Sopel gave a paid confidential speech to Philip Morris International (the maker of Marlboro cigarettes) at a staff conference in Miami.
 This was criticised by British lung cancer charities.

 In 2020, Sopel began presenting the BBC podcast Americast alongside Newsnight presenter Emily Maitlis and chief North America reporter Anthony Zurcher.
 The podcast originally focused on the 2020 election, containing analysis as well as an array of interviews from across the political scene.
 Americast received positive reviews and performed well on the iTunes chart, at times becoming the UK's most listened to podcast of any genre.
 The series was originally meant to end after the 2020 election, but has continued due to its popularity.
 An edited version of the podcast is broadcast on BBC Radio 4.

-On 19 October 2021, Sopel announced his departure as North America editor, saying he was taking a "long break" to write a book.
-On 16 November 2021, his successor was announced as Sarah Smith.

-On 22 February 2022, Sopel announced he would be leaving the BBC after an exclusive signing with LBC to launch a new podcast and joint radio show with fellow presenter Emily Maitlis.The News Agents, featuring Sopel, Maitlis and Lewis Goodall was launched on 30 August 2022.
+In October 2021, Sopel announced his departure as North America editor, saying he was taking a "long break" to write a book.
+In November 2021, his successor was announced as Sarah Smith.
+In February 2022, Sopel announced he would be leaving the BBC after an exclusive signing with LBC to launch a new podcast and joint radio show with fellow presenter Emily Maitlis.
+The News Agents, featuring Sopel, Maitlis and Lewis Goodall was launched in August 2022.

 Personal life

-The 2007 edition of Who's Who listed Sopel's hobbies as golf, travel and watching football.
-Sopel supports Tottenham Hotspur F.C.
-He is also an ambassador for The Prince's Trust.
-He met his wife Linda Twissell while working at Radio Solent; the couple have a son and daughter.
-On 20 October 2010, Sopel broke his hip when, travelling to Westminster, he crashed his motor scooter by skidding on fallen leaves.
-He failed to realise the extent of his injury until he had completed his journey, subsequently needing surgery.
+Sopel is an ambassador for The Prince's Trust.
+He met his wife, Linda Twissell, whom he married in 1988, while working at Radio Solent; the couple have a son and daughter and live in North London.
+In October 2010, Sopel required surgery to his hip after he crashed his motor scooter.

 Awards

 In 2007, Sopel was voted 'Political Journalist of the Year' by the Public Affairs Industry.
 Sopel was awarded an Honorary Doctorate of Letters by the University of Southampton in 2011.
 In 2013, Sopel was shortlisted for 'National Presenter of the Year' at the Royal Television Society television journalism awards 2011/2012.
+In 2016 Sopel was appointed Pro-Chancellor of the University of Southampton.